 Mobile Testing Types:

 Mobile Application Testing can be divided into two types namely Software Testing and Hardware Testing

 The process of testing the software application developed for mobile devices is known as Mobile Software Testing or Mobile Application Testing.
 Again this testing is divided into three parts

 Native Apps: Native apps are apps created for general purpose usage on mobile platforms and tablets.

-Mobile Web Apps: These apps are called as server-side apps developed to access websites on mobile using various browsers such as Firefox, Chrome etc.,
+Mobile Web Apps: These apps are called server-side apps developed to access websites on mobile using various browsers such as Firefox, Chrome, etc.,

 Differences between Native Apps and Mobile Web Apps: